runawayhorse001/LearningApacheSpark/doc/exploration.rst

 .. figure:: images/his_d.png
     :align: center

 Sometimes, some people will ask you to plot the unequal width (invalid argument for histogram) of the bars.
-YOu can still achieve it by the follwing trick.
+You can still achieve it by the following trick.

 .. code-block:: python